1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Tel Aviv: The Mediterranean Silicon Valley

-Tel Aviv ranks #15 globally in the Global Startup Ecosystem Report and #1 outside the US and China for startup density.
-The city raised $6.5 billion across 350+ deals in 2024.
+Tel Aviv ranks #15 globally in the Global Startup Ecosystem Report and raised $6.5 billion across 350+ deals in 2024.

 Jerusalem: Enterprise Software & Biotech Hub